 Milliken Art Gallery, Converse College, Spartanburg.
-Through Feb.
-3 - "Women in Books: Uncovered - A Decade Later".
-The Milliken Art Gallery is hosting a unique exhibit of artist's books created by many of the women who were featured in the 2001 "More Than Words Can Say" exhibition.
-Feb.
-10 - Mar.
+Through Mar.
 10 - "Dismantling the Merry Go-Round," featuring works by Heidi Hayes.
 Now living in Hendersonville, NC, Hayes describes her work as a "manifestation of how my experiences as an art therapist have impacted me psychologically and have then been revealed in my artwork."
+Mar.
+17 - 25 - "2011 Juried Student Art Show".
 Hours: Mon.-Fri., 9am-5pm & Sun., 2-5pm.
-Contact: 864/596-9181 or at (www. converse.edu/millikenartgallery/).
+Contact: 864/596-9181 or at (www.converse.edu/millikenartgallery/).